rotki/docs/usage-guides/troubleshooting.md

 After whitelisting the token, you may need to re-detect it to see it in your balances (read: [token detection methods](/usage-guides/assets.html#whitelisting-and-re-detecting-missing-tokens)).

 If the asset is still not showing, you may need to add it manually.

+## My balances are not showing after importing my history/creating history events

+It's not a bug.
+At the moment, we don't use events to simulate current holdings.
+Balances are only calculated from connected exchanges, connected blockchain addresses, and manual balances.